 Types of mortar, this is a question that is asked by many people trying to understand what type of mortar should be used for a particular project.
-There are many different types of mortar used in construction and we will discuss the differences.
-This page may help you decipher what is the difference between concrete, cement and mortar.
-Many people get the 3 building products confused, and ask what the difference between cement and concrete ?
-Mortar, is a combination of cement, sand, and water that is used to lay brick, block, tuck point, and install all types of stone.
-Concrete on the other hand, is a combination of Portland cement, course sand, and water, and is typically used to make sidewalks, driveways, patios, and other structural systems.
-The word mortar, cement and concrete are often confused, hopefully the information provided here, will give you some insight into the differences.
+There are many different types of mortar used in construction, and we will discuss the differences.
+This page may help you decipher the difference between concrete, cement, and mortar is.
+Many people get the three building products confused and ask what the difference between cement and concrete is.
+Mortar is a combination of cement, sand, and water that is used to lay brick, block, tuck point, and install all types of stone.
+Concrete, on the other hand, is a combination of Portland cement, coarse sand, and water and is typically used to make sidewalks, driveways, patios, and other structural systems.
+The words mortar, cement, and concrete are often confused.
+Hopefully, the information provided here will give you some insight into the differences.

-There are many types of mortar that is then used throughout the ages, to build all types of structures.
-There is an old school method to remember all the different types of mortar that can be used in the construction industry.
-MASON WORKS is a guideline to the types of mortar, this phrase MaSoNwOrKs represents the 5 different types of mortar.
-Alternating letters shows you the types of mortar that is used in construction today.
-M mortar is the strongest type of mortar, and is produced by mixing Portland cement and sand to a 3 to one ratio, with water to produce 2500 PSI cement.
-Type M mortar is commonly used to set flagstone, and building stone for retaining walls.
-Follow the scale, you skip the next letter and go to S, type S mortar is produced to lay brick on a horizontal structure.
-Type S mortar is made by utilizing a combination of 75% Portland cement, 25% hydrated lime, and 9 parts fine sand.
-This mixture of mortar is perfect for laying clay brick on a walkway, or patio after 28 days, this mortar as it reported, 1800 PSI.
-The stronger proportion of Portland, allows the mortar to stand up to the freeze and thaw cycles associated with brick that is exposed to the weather.
-Skipping the next letter go to type N mortar which consists of 50% hydrated lime, and 50% Portland cement mixed with 9 parts of find mortar sand, and water.
+Many types of mortar are used throughout the ages to build all structures.
+There is an old-school method for remembering all the different types of mortar used in the construction industry.
+MASON WORKS is a guideline for the types of mortar.
+This phrase MaSoNwOrKs represents the five different types of mortar.
+Alternating letters show you the types of mortar used in construction today.
+M mortar is the strongest type of mortar and is produced by mixing Portland cement and sand to a 3-to-one ratio with water to produce 2500 PSI cement.
+Type M mortar is commonly used to set flagstone and building stone for retaining walls.
+Follow the scale, skip the next letter and go to S. Type S mortar is produced to lay brick on a horizontal structure.
+Type S mortar is made by combining 75% Portland cement, 25% hydrated lime, and nine parts fine sand.
+This mixture of mortar is perfect for laying clay brick on a walkway or patio after 28 days, this mortar as it reported, 1800 PSI.
+The stronger proportion of Portland allows the mortar to stand up to the freeze and thaw cycles associated with brick exposed to the weather.
+Skipping the next letter go to type N mortar which consists of 50% hydrated lime and 50% Portland cement mixed with nine parts of find mortar, sand, and water.
 Type N mortar is utilized, typically to lay face brick on the front of homes and buildings.
-Type N mortar aftercare at 28 days as a strength of 750 PSI.
-Both type N and type S cement can be manufactured to a wide variety of colors.
-Typically type M mortar utilizes either typical Portland, or white Portland.
-Going to the next type of mortar, we will discuss type O mortar, this is a low strength mortar that is generally used for interior masonry projects.
+Type N mortar aftercare at 28 days as strength of 750 PSI.
+Both type N and type S cement can be manufactured in a wide variety of colors.
+Typically type M mortar utilizes either typical Portland or white Portland.
+Going to the next type of mortar, we will discuss type O mortar, this is a low-strength mortar that is generally used for interior masonry projects.
 Type K mortar was used in the United States and colonial times to lay brick.
 Type K mortar is mixed with sand to produce cement that is only rated at 75 PSI at 28 days.
-If you’re a mason, restoring, and repointing historical handmade brick, you definitely want to utilize type K mortar.
-The reason being is historical handmade brick is very soft, and if you utilize a stronger type of cement, you can easily destroy the façade of a historical buildings brick face.
+If you’re a mason, restoring and repointing historical handmade brick, you want to utilize type K mortar.
+The reason being is a historical handmade brick is very soft.
+If you utilize a stronger type of cement, you can easily destroy the façade of a historical building’s brick face.
 Most historical repointing jobs are done utilizing type K mortar.

-The best formula for creating cement to lay flagstone, or building stone is utilize what we call type M mortar.
+The best formula for creating cement to lay flagstone or building stone is to utilize type M mortar.
 Type M mortar mix is the appropriate cement for most patio and retaining walls built of stone.
-With a impressive strength gain at 28 days, it 2500 PSI.
-It is certainly the professionals choice to set stone.
-The time tested method of mixing mortar for laying stone is a 94 pound bag of Portland, to 3 parts fine sand, thoroughly mixed with clean water to the consistency of toothpaste.
-This process can be accomplished with a electric mortar mixer, or more commonly, by hand.
+With an impressive strength gain at 28 days, it is 2500 PSI.
+It is undoubtedly the professional’s choice to set stone.
+The time-tested method of mixing mortar for laying stone is a 94-pound bag of Portland, to 3 parts fine sand, thoroughly mixed with clean water to the consistency of toothpaste.
+This process can be accomplished with an electric mortar mixer or, more commonly, by hand.

-Portland cement – Portland cement is basically pulverized limestone, that is heated to extreme temperatures to remove all water.
-When mixed with sand and water it hydrates which is a chemical reaction that produces a bonding material.
-First developed in Britain it is the basis for almost all mortar mixers.
+Portland cement – Portland cement is pulverized limestone heated to extreme temperatures to remove all water.
+When mixed with sand and water, it hydrates a chemical reaction that produces a bonding material.
+First developed in Britain, it is the basis for almost all mortar mixers.

-Sand – all mortar require sand, and sand should be washed and cleaned of all debris.
+Sand – all mortar requires sand, and sand should be washed and cleaned of all debris.
 Typically sent is delivered by the truckload and should be ordered as fine masonry sand.
-Sand is traditionally measured out in shovel full, a shovelful of sand is a traditional square shovel fully loaded with fine sand.
+Sand is traditionally measured out in shovels full.
+A shovelful of sand is a traditional square shovel fully loaded with fine sand.

-Lime – Hydrated lime is a fine, white, product which has been specially hydrated for to make mortar easier to work with.
+Lime – Hydrated lime is a fine, white product that has been hydrated to make mortar easier to work with.
 Type SA (Special Air-Entrained) hydrated lime is similar to Type S, except it includes an air entraining agent which produces small voids in your mixed mortar.
-Both types of lime when combined with cement and sand will produce a easy-to-use mortar.
+Both types of lime combined with cement and sand will produce an easy-to-use mortar.